• Skip to primary navigation

 How to make cherries in syrup?

 You will need two days to make this cherries in syrup recipe.
-But don't worry there is really not much you have to do, just let the cherries sit in the sugar for 24 hours before cooking them.
+But don't worry, there is not much you have to do; just let the cherries sit in the sugar for 24 hours before cooking them.

-• Add the cherries and simmer on low heat for about 5 minutes until they are softer.
-(2)
+Step #5: Add the cherries and simmer on low heat for about 5 minutes until they are softer.

-• Remove the foam that forms as good as it gets.
-(3)
+Step #6: Remove the foam that forms as good as it gets.

 Tips

-• Use a cherry pitter (the Amazon affiliate link opens in a new tab) to remove the stones of the fruit.
-A pitter will only make a hole in the middle of the cherries but leave them whole otherwise and that is what you need.
+Use a cherry pitter (the Amazon affiliate link opens in a new tab) to remove the stones of the fruit.
+Use a pitter to make a hole in the cherries while keeping them whole.

 How to serve?